Nampallyvenkatbabu/Leetcode_Python/1741-find-total-time-spent-by-each-employee/README.md

 1. Create a new column `total_time` as `out_time - in_time`.
 2. Group the data by `emp_id` and `event_day`.
 3. Sum the `total_time` values for each group.
-4. Keep the grouped columns using `as_index=False`.
+4. Keep grouped columns using `as_index=False`.
 5. Rename `event_day` to `day`.
-6. Return the resulting DataFrame.
+6. Return the final DataFrame.

 ---